1. Be aware of screen time

 8. Get regular eye tests

 Getting regular eye tests is an essential part of maintaining good eye health and will ensure that your academic studies don't suffer.
-Whether you wear prescription lenses or not, an eye test can detect symptoms of more severe conditions like high blood pressure and diabetes.
+Whether you wear prescription lenses or not, an eye test can detect signs of more severe conditions like high blood pressure and diabetes.
 Eye care professionals recommend going for an eye check-up once every two years.

 As a student, you can get a free sight test when you fill out a HC1 form.
 You can get this form from an opticians or pharmacy.